Red Hat 7.1 Linux firewall using ipchains

 # For detailed background reading about iptables, please refer to:

-# http://www.netfilter.org/documentation/tutorials/blueflux/iptables-tutorial.html
+# https://www.netfilter.org/documentation/tutorials/blueflux/iptables-tutorial.html

 #